-If you started your business with the aim of sustaining a particular level of income and have come to realize that your business is not going to sell for the multiple necessary to pocket the nest egg needed to sustain your lifestyle – you’re not alone.
+If you started your business with the aim of sustaining a particular level of income and no more; and have come to realize that your business is not going to sell for the multiple necessary to pocket the nest egg needed to sustain your lifestyle – you’re not alone.
 We’ve worked with a number of great lifestyle businesses that need to go to the next level of value in order to attract equity investment or a buyer.
 They have a great niche, an audience and a way they’ve always done things that generated the income they needed – and they’ve never had the desire to put the energy into aggressively growing their business…until now.

 Let’s level-set by defining some key terms: